-The Union College Interest-Free Monthly Payment Plan, as serviced by Union College, helps students and parents make education affordable.
+The Union College Interest-Free Monthly Payment plan, as serviced by Union College, helps students and parents make education affordable.
+Payment plan is available to domestic students and unavailable to students studying on an F1 Visa.

 Paying monthly through current income and savings helps students limit borrowing and reduces overall cost of education.
 The monthly payment plan is available to all families, regardless of financial need.
-The only cost is the semester enrollment fee of \$50.
+The only cost is the semester enrollment fee of \$50.00.

-Currently, there are two monthly payment plans available:
+Currently, there are two available monthly payment plans:

-- 1. fall: 6-month plan (June to November) - 2. spring: 6-month plan (December to May)
+Fall 6-month plan (June to November) Spring 6-month plan (December to May)